Audio Surveillance Laws by State

 Maine law (Ma.
 Rev. Stat.
 15:1303(b)(4)) makes it a Class C crime to hear, record, or help another person to hear a wire of oral communication with the use of a device.

 Minnesota law (Minn.
 Stat.
 Ann 626A.02 subd.
-2(d)) makes it legal to record or intercept a communication as long as the person is a party in the conversation or have given consent.
+2(d)) makes it legal to record or intercept a communication as long as the person is a party in the conversation or has given consent.

 Mississippi law (Miss.
 Code Ann.
-41-29-531(e)) states that a communication cannot be intercepted or recorded unless they are a party in the conversation or have given consent.
+41-29-531(e)) states that a communication cannot be intercepted or recorded unless the person is a party to the conversation or has given consent.

 Missouri law (Mo.
 Ann.
 Stat.
 542.402(2)(3)) states that a party to the communication, or if they have given consent, can record it and disclose the contents.

 Nebraska law (Neb.
 Rev. Stat.
-86-290(2)(c)) says that consent must be given, or the individual recording it must be a party to the conversation.
+86-290(2)(c)) requires consent or that the individual recording it be a party to the conversation.

 New Jersey law (N.J.
-Rev. Stat. §2A:156A-4(d)) makes it illegal to intercept any communication, with the exception that the person be a party in the conversation, or give consent.
+Rev. Stat. §2A:156A-4(d)) makes it illegal to intercept any communication, with the exception that the person must be a party to the conversation or give consent.

 New Mexico law (N.M.
 Stat.
-Ann 30-12-1(C) & (E)) states that it is necessary to obtain consent of the party involved, before interfering with the communication, which has been interpreted as consent to sending the information.
+Ann 30-12-1(C) & (E)) states that consent of the party involved must be obtained before interfering with the communication, which has been interpreted as consent to sending the information.

 New York law (N.Y.
-Penal Law,250.00(1) & 250.05) says that it is illegal to wiretap without the consent of one person involved in the conversation.
+Penal Law,250.00(1) & 250.05) makes it illegal to wiretap without the consent of one person involved in the conversation.
 This also applies to mobile phones.

 North Carolina law (N.C.Gen Stat.15A-287(a)) says that it is a Class H felony to intercept communications without having the consent of at least one person involved in the communication.
 It is also illegal to hire someone else to do it.